 Each PwC firm participates in an annual Global People Survey, administered across the network to all of our partners and staff.
-PwC Israel is responsible for analysing and communicating results locally, along with clearly defined actions to address feedback.
+PwC Indonesia is responsible for analysing and communicating results locally, along with clearly defined actions to address feedback.
+Our feedback results tell us staff appreciate the PwC Indonesia work culture.
+The feedback results suggest a continued focus improvement on Retention, Flexibility & Wellbeing, and People Engagement.
+We have begun responding to our staff feedback through revising various programs such as global mobility, how we reward our people, channels and ways we connect with each other, and out continuous feedback process.